ChrisWhealy/geo_server/README.md

 #### Startup Order

 All country servers can be started - except for the United States!
-This ZIP file is currently too large to unzip within the current 2GB instance limit.
-When this limit is raised to 4GB, this issue should no longer be a problem.
+This ZIP file is currently too large to unzip within the current 2Gb instance limit.
+When this limit is raised to 4Gb, this issue should no longer be a problem.

 Apart from the United States, start each country server starting from the largest.

 Once, you've pressed the start button next to a country, wait for the substatus to change from `country_file_download` to `file_import` (you must refresh the screen to see the substatus change).
 Once this happens, you can then start the next country server.

-For countries whose ZIP files are larger than 3Mb, it is safer to start the country servers one at a time.
+For countries whose ZIP files are larger than about 3Mb, it is safer to start the country servers one at a time.
 For country servers with smaller ZIP files, you can start two or three at a time.

-For the smaller country servers, you can start twenty or so at one time.
+For the smallest country servers, you can start twenty or so at one time.

 ### Country Server Startup Processing

 When an individual country server is started, the following sequence of events takes place:

 * The country's [ZIP file](http://download.geonames.org/export/dump/) is downloaded from the GeoNames website and unzipped as a plain text file.
+* The country's text file is scanned only for records having a feature class of "P" (population centres) and "A" (administrative areas).
+    * A further limit is imposed that feature class "P" records must refer to towns or cities having a population greater than some arbitrary limit (currently set to 500)
-* The country's text file is scanned for all records related to population centres (Feature Class "P") having a population greater than 500, and administrative areas (Feature Class "A").
-These values are extracted and written to two text files (`FCA.txt` and `FCP.txt`)
+* The feature class "A" and "P" records are extracted and written to two text files (`FCA.txt` and `FCP.txt`)
 * The eTag for each downloaded country file is also stored.
-If the country server is restarted more than 24 hours after the eTag data was downloaded, then the local country data is considered potentially stale.
-Now, the eTag value will be used to check if a new version of the country file exists.
+    * If the country server is restarted more than 24 hours after the eTag data was downloaded, then the local country data is considered potentially stale.
+The eTag value is now used to check if a new version of the country file exists.
     * Each time a country server is started, the existence of the `FCA.txt` and `FCP.txt` files is checked.
 If they exist and are not stale, then they will be read in preference to downloading the country's ZIP file.
 This greatly reduces the country server's start up time.